Learn something new every day

 SHA-224, -256, -384 and -512 were published by the NIST between 2001 and 2004.
 These four algorithms, also known as the SHA-2 family, are generally more robust than SHA-1.
 SHA-224 and SHA-256 utilize the same block, word and maximum input message sizes as SHA-1.
 In contrast, SHA-224 produces a 224-bit digest, while SHA-256 creates a 256-bit digest.
 SHA-384 and SHA-512 increase the block size to 1024 bits, the word size to 64 bits, and the maximum input message length to 2128-1 bits.
 The digest produced by SHA-384 is 384 bits long, while the SHA-512 digest contains 512 bits.

 Like SHA-0 and SHA-1, the SHA-2 family was designed by the US National Security Agency (NSA).
 Although serious flaws have not been publicly disclosed in SHA-2, NIST has opened a competition to develop the next secure hash algorithm.
-This new algorithm, to be called SHA-3, is likely to be chosen in 2012 from a collection of public entries.
+This new algorithm, to be called SHA-3, is likely to be chosen from a collection of public entries.
 It is expected to be a new design, not based on the existing algorithms.